19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 What can you do in Fairbanks, Alaska?

-As a matter of fact, Fairbanks, Alaska is one of the best places to see the Northern Lights because of its unique location inside the Auroral Oval.
-I had this image taken right here in Fairbanks.
+Fairbanks, Alaska, is one of the best places to see the Northern Lights because of its unique location inside the Auroral Oval.
+I had this image taken right here in Fairbanks.ย

 Can you drive to the Arctic Circle from Fairbanks?